-Figure.9. - Murray River 2022/23 Flood Waters enter Gulf St Vincent
+Figure.13. - Murray River 2022/23 Flood Waters enter Gulf St Vincent

-Fig.10. - HAB enters Gulf St Vincent (Chlor.
-A levels over Summer and Autumn 2025.)
+Fig.14. - HAB enters Gulf St Vincent (Chlor.
+A levels from Feb to Apr 2025.)

-The Karenia was able to sustain itself by operating as a mixotroph in a diurnal sequence, releasing nutrients from the sediments at night by turning the sea bed anoxic as it moved into new nutrient rich flood sediments, then moving towards the surface in daylight hours to feed via photosynthesis.
+The Karenia was able to sustain itself by operating as a mixotroph in a diurnal sequence, releasing nutrients from the sediments at night by turning the seabed anoxic as it moved into new nutrient rich flood sediments, then moving towards the surface in daylight hours to feed via photosynthesis.